miatachallenge/processing/README.md

-A web application that runs a pipeline transforming information written into a RethinkDB database by Sync to proper laps, filtering them using scripts, attributing them to a driver using a Google Spreadsheet and eventually saving them to a CouchDB server using a format renderably by [mc.nickesh.pl](http://mc.nickesh.pl).
+A web application that runs a pipeline transforming information written into a RethinkDB database by Sync to proper laps, filtering them using scripts, attributing them to a driver using a Google Spreadsheet and eventually saving them to a CouchDB server using a format renderable by [mc.nickesh.pl](http://mc.nickesh.pl).

 ![Screenshot of the UI](https://i.imgur.com/2RjLqGG.png)